About

 Mission

-The Selway Bitterroot Frank Church Foundation assists the Forest Service in providing stewardship for the Selway-Bitterroot and Frank Church-River of No Return Wildernesses and surrounding wildlands through on the ground work, public education, and partnerships.
+The Selway Bitterroot Frank Church Foundation opens pathways for all to discover and steward the Selway-Bitterroot and Frank Church-River of No Return Wilderness areas and surrounding wildlands.

 What we do

 We provide stewardship for the Selway-Bitterroot and Frank Church-River of No Return Wilderness areas and surrounding wildlands.
 We ensure recreational use by opening trails and maintaining trail connectivity.
-We also protect the natural conditions of wilderness ecosystems through wilderness character monitoring, campsite obliteration, invasive species removal, and erosion mitigation.
+We accomplish this through professional trail crews, interns, and adult & youth volunteers.

 Who we are

-SBFC is committed to a diverse, inclusive, and equitable environment where all board members, staff, volunteers, youth and community partners feel valued, respected, and fully engaged.
+SBFC is committed to a welcoming and equitable environment where all board members, staff, volunteers, youth, and community partners feel valued, respected, and fully engaged.

 SBFC’s community of staff, volunteers, youth, and partners are the core of who we are and how we accomplish our mission.
-We value and seek to build lasting connections with our community based on our knowledge that their race, gender, and/or socioeconomic status can limit their access and exposure to wilderness, land management experiences, and career opportunities.
+We value and work to build lasting connections with our community and to increase exposure to wilderness, land management experiences, and career opportunities.
 SBFC seeks to remove barriers to participation by providing wilderness stewardship experiences, including access to internship and job opportunities, as well as career-building education.